Collaborative-AI/tutorial/Paper Reading/README.md

 ### Citing the Paper

 - **How to Do It**:
-    - If you plan to reference the paper in your work, make sure to record the citation in a reference manager.
+    - If you plan to reference the paper in your work, make sure to record the citation in a reference manager using BibTeX format.
+    - Find the citation for the original publication venue if an arXiv version exists.
     - Note down specific sections or figures you might want to cite.
-    - Use proper citation formats (e.g., APA, MLA) according to your field’s standards.

 ## Next Steps